It's the show to go to!

 Darryl Murdoch, Show Director and Commercial Manager:

-“With over 85% of the stand space sold already, the GO Travel Show's 4th offering is shaping up to be the biggest and best yet - so much so that we've found space for a dozen stands at the venue.
-The 2018 exhibition was so well received that exhibitors have flocked to re-book the same stand space and with the addition of a number of new exhibitors including the Royal Airforce Museum London and The National Garden Scheme, the exhibition is really building momentum.
+“With 90% of the stand space sold already, the GO Travel Show's 4th offering is shaping up to be the biggest and best yet - so much so that we've found space for a dozen more stands at the venue.
+The 2018 exhibition was so well received that exhibitors have flocked to re-book the same stand space and with the addition of a number of new exhibitors including the Royal Airforce Museum London, The Bishop's Palace and Gloucester Cathedral and The National Garden Scheme, the exhibition is really building momentum.

 “This year’s show sees many new exhibitors coming to the show alongside regulars.
 It really will offer you the chance to find out new ideas for trips.
 I look forward to seeing you there!”